Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 ![](/Images/powerapps-1.PNG)

 - Give your app a name and click on 'Create'.
-I would name it "SurveySolution".
+I would name it **"SurveySolution"**.

 ![](/Images/powerapps-2.PNG)